 Associating long working hours with high level of productivity is deeply rooted in our culture.
 A possible way out of this vicious circle is to reformulate this problematic relation and find some alternative methods to enhance our output, such as proper nutrition and techniques of deep relaxation like yoga or meditation.

-The author of the article, Monica Wells, is a an accomplished businesswoman herself.
+The author of the article, Monica Wells, is an accomplished businesswoman herself.
 She masterminded a couple of business-related projects.
-The latest one – www.bizdb.co.uk – is an online platform which makes it fast and simple to access complete data about businesses in United Kingdom.
+The latest one – www.bizdb.co.uk – is an online platform, which makes it fast and simple to access complete data about businesses in United Kingdom.

 Psst!
 You can clap more than once if you really loved it 🙂